My manifold is glowing red hot? Why?

 No two manifolds are identical, some may have thicker spots than others, leading to lower external temperatures.
-You can see from the color - again better id you measure!
+You can see from the colour - again better id you measure!
 The example below you can see the deliberately thicker part of the manifold - it appears darker, because it is cooler.

 Different gas flow

 At different points on the manifold, you will have different gas flow rates.
-As you can see from the image below, on the left the first engine cylinder connects, in the center the second and then on the tight the third.
+As you can see from the image below, on the left the first engine cylinder connects, in the centre the second and then on the tight the third.
 This shows that as there is less hot gas (and hence less energy in the gas) traveling through the pipe, it is cooler.